jdthorpe/batch-config/README.md

 removed with the following command:

 ###### Powershell and Bash
 ```ps1
 az group delete -n $name
 ```
 ###### CMD
 ```bat
 az group delete -n %name%
 ```

+# Final notes:

+While the SuperBatch helper scripts are written in Python, in principal, this package can be used to automate work which gets done in any language.
+Docker images exist for a great variety of languages, and using a worker from another language stack simply requires changing the files written and read from python `.pickle`s to something more language agnostic, such as csv, yaml, json, or feather (to name a few).